Dudiebug/CrabInvSync/README.md

 ## Requirements

 - **Crab Champions** (Steam)
-- **UE4SS 3.x** — already bundled in this release, no separate download needed
 - **Windows 10 or 11** — PowerShell is built in, no extra install needed
 - **Node.js** — only needed if you are self-hosting the server